jembi/openhim-console/packaging/README.md

 Login: openhie
 PPA: release

+## Bundled Release

+A bundled release will ensure all the relevant dependencies are downloaded and bundled into a built version of the OpenHIM console.
+Only the relevant scripts needed to run the OpenHIM core is added to the bundled release.

+To create a new build release execute to the below command.
+This does assume that your Linux distribution has the `zip` and `tar` modules installed

+`./build-release-zip.sh <TAG>`

+E.g

+`./build-release-zip.sh v5.2.4`

 ## CentOS RPM Packaging

 Building the CentOS package makes uses of a CentOS docker container which runs various commands to build the package.